shubham170102/gptmini/README.md

 # GptMini

 This project showcases the development and training of two distinct language models: a simple Bigram model and a more complex GPT-inspired model.
-Both models are trained on a text corpus to predict the next character in a sequence, demonstrating fundamental concepts in natural language processing and deep learning.
+Both models are trained on a text corpus to predict the next character in a sequence resembling Shakespeare's language, demonstrating fundamental concepts in natural language processing and deep learning.

 ## Project Structure